peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 This class also supports values for negative zero, not-a-number (NaN) values, and infinity. <b>Negative zero</b> is generally used when a negative number is rounded to 0; it has the same mathematical value as positive zero. <b>Infinity</b> is generally used when a non-zero number is divided by zero, or when a very high or very low number can't be represented in a given exponent range. <b>Not-a-number</b> is generally used to signal errors.

-This class implements the General Decimal Arithmetic Specification version 1.70 (except part of chapter 6):  `http://speleotrove.com/decimal/decarith.html`
+This class implements the General Decimal Arithmetic Specification version 1.70 except part of chapter 6 ( `http://speleotrove.com/decimal/decarith.html` ).

 <b>Errors and Exceptions</b>